readytensor/rt-agentic-ai-cert-week9/lessons/wk9-l0/wk9-l0-preview.md

 # What’s in store this week?

-This week is about designing systems that **don’t safe, secure, and reliable.**
+This week is about making your systems **safe, secure, and reliable**.

 - **Lesson 1**: Learn what production-grade testing really means, why it matters, and how to think about reliability from both a software and AI perspective.
 - **Lessons 2a–2b**: Write unit, integration, system, and performance tests using `pytest` to validate your full pipeline — not just one-off prompts.